 Easy Pumpkin Cinnamon Rolls Recipe

-We love Pumpkin Pie and Pumpkin Gooey Butter Cake but if you’re craving pumpkin for breakfast, these Pumpkin Cinnamon Rolls are the perfect option.
-(Okay, maybe pumpkin pancakes too.
+We love Pumpkin Pie and Pumpkin Gooey Butter Cake, but if you’re craving pumpkin for breakfast, these Pumpkin Cinnamon Rolls are the perfect option.
+(Okay, maybe Pumpkin Pancakes, too.
 Also delicious!)
-Bake up a batch on the weekend and your kids will suddenly forget their plans to sleep in!
+Bake up a batch on the weekend, and your kids will suddenly forget their plans to sleep in!

-While traditional cinnamon roll recipes involve brushing the dough with melted butter and then sprinkling a mixture of brown sugar and cinnamon over the top, these Pumpkin Cinnamon Rolls skip the butter and use pumpkin puree instead.
+While traditional cinnamon roll recipes involve brushing the dough with melted butter and sprinkling a mixture of brown sugar and cinnamon over the top, these Pumpkin Cinnamon Rolls skip the butter and use pumpkin puree instead.
 (Hmm, you might even say these cinnamon rolls are… healthy?!)

 See recipe card below this post for ingredient quantities and full instructions.